 by Foothill-De Anza Police are legal citations that cannot be canceled by the

-To contest a parking citation, you must pick up (at Foothill Police or De Anza substation offices) and complete a Foothill/De Anza College District Parking Citation Administrative Review request form.
+To contest a parking citation, you can complete an on-line form at PublicAccessZone.com, or you may pick up and complete a Foothill-De Anza College District Parking Citation Administrative Review request form (at the Foothill Police Station or De Anza Substation).
 Mail it to:

-Office of Parking ViolationsAn automated system is available 24 hours a day, seven days a week to check the status of your parking citation or pay by calling 888-442-4088 or online at pticket.com/fhda.
-Customer service representatives are available on weekdays from 9:00 am to 4:00 pm (except holidays) at 800-818-1832 or in person at the following address:
+Citation Services CenterAn automated system is available 24 hours a day, seven days a week to check the status of your parking citation, or pay by calling 888-443-4501, or online at PublicAccessZone.com.
+Customer service representatives are available on weekdays from 9:00 am to 4:00 pm (except holidays) at 888-443-4501 or in person at the following address:

 Palo Alto Superior Court